 What are the late night activities?

-There are ceilidh dances and festival clubs held from Wednesday – Saturday in An Lanntair and the Caladh Inn.
-Doors opening times vary from 10.30pm.
-The exact programme for these events can include ceildidh dances or a series of performance spots by artists from across the festival programme so you may get the opportunity to see someone you missed or catch that act you really wanted to see again.
-Exact details on these programmes will be publicised during festival week where possible.
+There are ceilidh dances and / or festival clubs held each night over Wednesday – Saturday.
+Door opening times vary from 10.30pm.
+The programme for these events may include ceilidh dances or a series of performance spots by artists from across the festival programme so you may get the opportunity to see someone you missed or catch that act you really wanted to see again.
+Exact details on these programmes will be publicised closer to the festival.

 Opening hours vary subject to local licensing laws and strictly over 18s only.